What's New in iOS 9: New Hidden Features

 Quick access to Wallet from the lock screen

-You can double-click Touch ID to accesswallet directly from the lock screen.
-If you are worried about security, you can disable access to the Wallet application from the lock screen by going to the settings (Settings> Touch ID & password> Wallet).
+You can double-tap Touch ID to accesswallet directly from the lock screen.
+If you're concerned about security, you can disable access to the Wallet app from your lock screen by going to Settings (Settings&gt; Touch ID &amp; Password&gt; Wallet).

-Keyboard as trackpad on iPad
+Keyboard as a trackpad on iPad

-Now you can turn off “Shake tocancel ”.
-If you often call this function by accident, then you can turn it off in Settings> General> Accessibility> “Shake to cancel” Setting up AssistiveTouch You can customize AssistiveTouch.
-AssistiveTouch is very convenient if you have problems with the Home button.
-In iOS 9, you can fine-tune the composition and layout of the menu for this button.
-And also add two more buttons to AssistiveTouch.
-These are just some of the new hidden features that we discovered in iOS 9.
-This list will be replenished.
-If you find any new features, then write about it in the comments.
+Now you can turn off &#8220;Shake.to cancel&#8221;.
+If you often call this function by accident, then you can disable it in Settings&gt; Basic&gt;Universal Access&gt; &#8220;Shake to cancel&#8221; Setting up AssistiveTouchYou can customizeAssistiveTouch.
+AssistiveTouch is very handy if you have trouble with the Home button.
+In iOS 9, you can fine-tune the composition and layout of this button's menu.
+And also add two more buttons toAssistiveTouch.
+These are just a few of the new hidden features we've discovered in iOS 9.
+This list will continue to grow.
+If you find any new opportunities, write about it in the comments.